petrizhang/crisp/README.md

 1. Your compiler must support C++11.
 2. Remember to set the `-ftemplate-depth-5000` flag to avoid insufficient template expansion depth.
-3. You'd better use Tispp headers as the last ones of your includes.
-For that Tispp macros may potentially have the same names as symbols in other source files and cause compile errors.
+3. You'd better use Crisp headers as the last ones of your includes.
+For that Crisp macros may potentially have the same names as symbols in other source files and cause compile errors.
 4. As mentioned above: **never mix macros and templates style together**.

 ### Build Examples and Tests